PRM-013: Posting on the HooView Electronic Network in Newcomb Hall

 Provides appropriate guidelines by which to advertise University events and announcements through the HooView electronic display screens located in Newcomb Hall.

-A web-based content submission interface that provides the platform for content uploading, queuing, review and approval prior to the content being added to a playlist (www.atuva.net).
+A web-based content submission interface that provides the platform for content uploading, queuing, review, and approval prior to the content being added to a playlist (https://virginia.presence.io/form/hooview-submission-form).

-A collection of electronic content stored on the central server in a format to be displayed on video display screens connected to the HooView network.
+A collection of electronic content stored on the vendor-hosted content management system in a format to be displayed on video display screens connected to the HooView network.

 The University is committed to promoting communication among students, faculty, and staff.
 HooView is a network-based display system that will allow students, faculty, and staff to create and display digital messages across any network-enabled screen on the Grounds.
 By offering access to the HooView network pursuant to this policy, the University does not intend and shall not be deemed to have opened the network as a public forum.
 The following guidelines describe the appropriate manner for posting information and messages on the HooView electronic display screens in Newcomb Hall.

 Policies and procedures governing the display of messages on screens outside Newcomb Hall are determined by the individual units that manage the buildings where the screens are located (e.g., School of Engineering Dean’s Office for display of messages in Thornton Hall).

 All display screens connected to the HooView network will receive emergency messages in accordance with University policy IRM-013: Issuance of an Emergency Notification.

 - Messages shall be used to promote services, events, announcements, meetings, programs, etc., sponsored by recognized student organizations, academic departments, or administrative units.